-The impacts to the quality of the cycling infrastructure as a result of the Proposed Scheme have been considered with reference to the changes in physical provision for cyclists provided during the Do Minimum and Do Something scenarios.
+The impacts to the quality of the cycling infrastructure as a result of the Proposed Scheme have been considered with reference to the changes in physical provision for cyclists provided during the DoMinimum and DoSomething scenarios.
 The NTA's National Cycle Manual's Quality of Service (QoS) Evaluation criteria have been adapted for use in assessing the cycling qualitative impact along the Proposed Scheme.
 The refined cycling facilities criteria are as follows:

-- Segregation: a measure of the separation between vehicular traffic and cycling facilities; - Number of adjacent cyclists / width: the capacity for cycling two abreast and / or overtaking ('2+1' accommodates two abreast plus one overtaking); and - Junction Treatment: a measure of the treatment of cyclist traffic at existing junctions.
+- Segregation: a measure of the separation between vehicular traffic and cycling facilities; - Number of adjacent cyclists / width: the capacity for cycling two abreast and/or overtaking ('2+1' accommodates two abreast plus one overtaking); and - Junction Treatment: a measure of the treatment of cyclist traffic at existing junctions.

-Table 6.6 outlines the assessment criteria with reference to the corresponding LoS ratings.
+The contents of Table 6.19 outline the assessment criteria with reference to the corresponding LoS ratings.